They are regulated by two different acts:

 -Medical Aid pays out a wide variety of benefits to contributing members.

 – Medical Aid is based on tariff codes and procedures.
 Medical Insurance is based on stated event and specific procedure costs.

 – Medical Aids cannot reject applications due to age or pre-existing conditions and have to, by law, cover certain procedures.
 This is according to the Medical Schemes Act, Section 29 (3) (a).
 Medical Insurance can reject applicants due to age and additionally can add on exclusions for specific or high risk procedures.

 – Medical Aid has shortfalls most of the time.
 Medical Insurance may be used as a gap cover for shortfalls.

 – Medical Aid does not have to disclose the amount payable for the procedure they will cover.
-Medical Insurance provides a person with a defined amount in case a specific event happens.
+Medical Insurance provides a person with a defined amount in case a specific event happen

-– Once we receive first premium which will include a R150 admin fee, we will immediately order your card.
-You will be contacted prior to card being dispatched to confirm your closest pick up point.
-The whole process takes approximately 3 weeks from first premium collection.
+Once we receive first premium which will include a R150 admin fee, we will immediately order your virtual card.
+You will be contacted prior to your card link being sent to.
+The whole process takes approximately 3 weeks from first premium collection